karandocs/karandocs/README.md

 - 🤔 I'm looking for help with developing and executing a sales and marketing strategy for my products.
 - 💬 Ask me about bootstrapping and SaaS product development.
 - 📫 You can reach me through my LinkedIn profile [karandocs](https://www.linkedin.com/in/karandocs) or via email karan@binaryl.com to discuss potential collaboration or partnership opportunities.
-- ⚡ Fun fact: I have successfully launched and grown multiple SaaS products in the past, and have a track record of achieving strong growth and revenue.
+- ⚡ Fun fact: I have successfully launched and grown multiple SaaS products in the past.